jacoballen4534/Cruise-Controller/README.md

+# Cruise Controller
+This is a project for the cource CS723 at the University of Auckland.
+This is a cruise controller, writen in the synchronious programming language, esterel.

 ## Assumptions Made

 - The brief does not explicitly state the expected behaviour of the ThrottleCmd when in the STDBY and DISABLE states.